 You can assist and expedite this process by helping nature to break down the wood.
 One way to do this is to grind down the above-ground section with a stump grinder.
 You can rent one, if you are handy with machinery, and do it yourself.
 But take every security precaution since you can really get hurt with this type of tool.
 Alternatively, hire an arborist to do this for you.
 The ground pieces of stump can be added to your compost pile.

 One other way to encourage stump decomposition is to use chemicals.
 Chemical stump killers are often inserted into holes drilled into the stump.
 Most products on the market offering chemical stump removal have potassium nitrate as the active ingredient.
 This chemical is very high in nitrogen, known for speeding up decomposition.

 To use potassium nitrate or any other chemical stump killer, you should first get rid of the above-ground portion of the stump.
 A chain saw makes this possible.
 Then, drill holes down into the stump around 10 inches deep.
 Space them densely, just a few inches apart.
 Select a chemical stump killer in fine powder form and pour some into the holes.
 Next, pour water into the holes, following label directions.
 Cover the entire stump with a tarp and let it rot.
-When it becomes soft, you can remove it in pieces or, if authorities allow it, soak it with kerosene and set it on fire.
+When it becomes soft, you can remove it in pieces.
 Note that the rotting takes months, not days.